Honor The Treaty of 1847Help To Restore The Rightful Comanche Powwow at Fort Martin Scott

 Endorsement signers from the Comanche Nation were: Johnny Wauqua, Edward Eschiti, Robert Tippeconnie, Ronald Red Elk, Yonevea Terry, Darrell Kosechequetah, and Robert Komahcheet Jr.

-Here are a few facts that everyone should know:
+Here are a few publicly available facts that everyone should be aware of:

 The proposed Fredericksburg "Texas Ranger Heritage Center" is NOT a project that is endorsed by, or affiliated with, the Texas Department of Public Safety (DPS), the Texas Rangers, or the Texas Legislature.
 The Texas DPS and the Texas Rangers support the existing Texas Ranger Hall of Fame and Museum, the official Museum, Hall of Fame, and Repository of the Texas Rangers in Waco, Texas.
 (See www.texasranger.org).
 These are public facts that anyone can check.